tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 ### Faxing me softly

-Using the Twillio APIs directly to send a fax requires you to specify the API keys as part of the call:
+Using the Twilio APIs directly to send a fax requires you to specify the API keys as part of the call:

 ```bash
 curl 'https://fax.twilio.com/v1/Faxes' \